mythril-forge/homebrew-classes/docs/homebrew/classes/rogue.md

 If your DM allows the use of feats, you may instead take a feat.

 ## Uncanny Dodge
-Starting at 5th level, you move more nimbly than a sword or beast can strike.
+Starting at 5th level, you move more nimbly than a sword can strike.
 When an attacker that you can see hits you with an attack, you can use your reaction to flip a coin.
 On a heads, you turn the hit into a miss.

 ## Evasion
 Beginning at 7th level, you can nimbly dodge out of the way of certain area effects, such as a red dragon's fiery breath or an ice storm spell.
 When you fail a Dexterity saving throw, you can use a reaction to flip a coin.
 On a heads, you instead succeed on the saving throw.